kiboschool/course-pm-and-design/src/lessons/managing-products/agile-development.md

 </div>

+### Key Learnings

-As the video notes, agile  development is an _iterative_ approach to software development.
+1. Agile  development is an _iterative_ approach to software development.
 Agile teams focus on delivering a working product incrementally.
 They value collaboration, flexibility, and rapid iteration.

-Agile is so popular that there is an "agile manifestor" which describes its core principles including:
+2. Agile is so popular that there is an "agile manifesto" which describes its core principles including:

 - Individuals and interactions over processes and tools
 - Working software over comprehensive documentation
 - Customer collaboration over contract negotiation
 - Responding to change over following a plan

-Agile teams typically work in short cycles called sprints or iterations.
+3. Agile teams typically work in short cycles called sprints or iterations.
 Each sprint results in a working product, which the team uses to solicit feedback from stakeholders and to refine and plan the next sprint.

 <img width="811" alt="image" src="https://user-images.githubusercontent.com/1774663/221367298-d9268e7a-d6ca-4e9d-b417-41076cf65aa4.png">

 ### Why Iterative Development Matters

-Iterative development is at the heart of agile software development, and it helps to promote:
+Iterative development is at the heart of agile and it helps to promote:

 - Faster time-to-market: By delivering working products incrementally, agile teams can release products faster and get customer feedback sooner.
 - Increased flexibility: Agile teams can respond to changing requirements and customer needs quickly, making it easier to pivot if necessary.